ktindiana/operational-sep/README.md

     that determines the SEP event start time.
 In previous versions, the onset peak could only be found at or after the threshold crossing time.
-For events that crossed threshold by a small amount, this often meant that the onset peak occurred prior to threshold crossing at a lower flux value.
+For events that crossed threshold by a small amount, this often meant that the actual onset peak as identified by eye occurred prior to threshold crossing at a lower flux value.
 In an effort to derive the onset peak from the shape of the flux time profile independent of the applied threshold value, the code will search for the onset peak 12 hours earlier for events with lower flux levels.
 The documentation for
     operational_sep_quantities.calculate_onset_peak() has further details.